 I like to help other people and I have benefited from other people’s generosity in sharing their knowledge through blog posts and tutorials, so I’m returning the favor.

-I am an anthropologist turned software developer.
+My name is David McCan and I am an anthropologist turned software developer.
 I studied dispute handing in New Zealand between the Maori and the British Crown / New Zealand government.
 While writing my university dissertation I worked in a public library.
 The Internet was just taking hold and I helped put in the first public access Internet computers and created their first website.
 This got me started.

 I live in a small Midwestern town.
 By some twist of fate, I have fiber to the home and can now enjoy working from home.
 The coffee is better and the only office politics are when the cat takes a nap in the dog’s bed. 🙂